 The sales to and purchases from the related parties are made at terms equivalent to those that in arm's length transactions.
 Outstanding balances at the year-end are unsecured, interest free and settlement occurs in cash.
-For the year ended 31 December 2022, the Group has recorded an expected credit loss charge relating to receivables from the related parties amounting to USD 6,652 thousand (2021: 1,903 thousand).
+For the year ended 31 December 2023, the Group has recorded release of an expected credit loss allowance relating to receivables from the related parties amounting to USD 1,036 thousand (2022: expected credit loss charge USD 6,652 thousand).
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which it operates.